ThaisRobba/gedit-processing/README.md

 		rect(mouseX

 Due to this weird behavior, I thought it would be easier to type in the commas than to backtrack all the time.

+###I think something could be made a lot better than what you currently have!
+By all means, feel free to either fork this or submit patches, I'm all ears. :)